 - based on the latest http://www.kernel.org (release candidates)

 - have a rolling letux-base

-- add to support the GTA04 devices what is not (yet) in mainline ("plus")
+- aim at full support of the hardware by drivers that are not (yet) in mainline ("plus")

 - provide drivers for as many hardware features as possible in a clean way

 - our patches are pushed to go upstream so that the 'plus' part gets smaller and smaller step by step